omahs/gitbook-1/shroomdk-sdk/query-pagination/python-sdk-pagination-example.md

 {% hint style="info" %}
 Updating the `page_number` argument does NOT re-execute the query and therefore does not deduct from your quota.
 Query results are cached (in accordance with the TTL) up to 1,000,000 records/rows.&#x20;
 {% endhint %}

-This query will request the results of a query when the number of returned rows are not known and dynamically find out the number of pages that it has to query.